 Build a website to display your completed projects and skills and list how much you will charge per hour or project basis.

 Join industry forums, social media groups, and online communities to build a professional network.
 It is necessary at the initial phase of your freelancing career as recommendations from your professional network can help you get your foot in the door.

 Create a job profile at the right places to find clients.
-You can find various legitimate job boards and websites, such as Upwork, Fiverr, Freelancer, Flex Jobs, and People Per Hour, where freelancers can apply for and find freelance jobs.
-Regularly track these websites to stay updated about the job openings.
+You can find various websites, such as Upwork, Fiverr, Freelancer, Flex Jobs, and People Per Hour, where freelancers can apply for and find freelance jobs.
+Regularly track these websites to stay updated about job openings.

 Some clients look for experienced freelancers, while others look for the lowest rates.
-So, as a beginner freelancer, you may require to work at a lower rate to build your portfolio and experience.
+As a beginner freelancer, you may need to work at a lower rate to build your portfolio and experience.

 Once you complete your first assignment successfully, getting hired again is easier the next time.
 Good work, ratings, and testimonials will help you attract more jobs.